 You might have a stronger heart

 Again, it’s the antioxidant resveratrol that we have to thank for the heart-boosting benefits of a nightly glass of wine—especially red varietals.
 The tannins contained in red wine, procyanidins, are associated with protecting against heart disease.
 Additionally, a study by the Harvard School of Public Health, which analyzed data from 11,711 men with hypertension, or abnormally high blood pressure, found that those who drank moderately had a 30 percent less chance of having a heart attack.
 But here too, moderation is key.
 “Chronic and excessive alcohol intake is associated with weakening of the heart, medically termed as cardiomyopathy and heart failure, says Adrienne Youdim, MD, recognized expert in weight loss and nutrition, bariatrics, and preventive medicine.

 You might end up with stronger bones

 While we do know that heavy drinking tends to be associated with an increased risk of developing osteoporosis (a thinning and weakening of the bones), there have been studies showing an increase in bone turnover in menopausal women who drank one drink per day on average.
 “This bone turnover is a sign of bone remodeling, which helps to build new bone and prevent bone loss,” says Dr. Arthur.
 “In addition, alcohol can affect the absorption of calcium in the stomach, which can over time affect the ability to build strong bones.
 It is important to note, however, that regular physical activity also plays a critical role in keeping bones strong and healthy.
-(These are the signs of osteoporosis to watch out for.)
+If you’re overindulging, here are some simple ways to cut back on drinking.